You're Gonna Get It!

 You're Gonna Get It! is the second studio album by the American rock band Tom Petty and the Heartbreakers, released on May 2, 1978, by Shelter Records.
 Originally, the album was to be titled Terminal Romance.
 Its design and art direction was handled by Josh Kosh.
-The album peaked at No. 23 on the Billboard Top LPs & Tapes chart in its release year, a higher position than its predecessor, Tom Petty and the Heartbreakers (1976).
+The album peaked at No. 23 on the Billboard Top LPs & Tape chart in its release year, a higher position than its predecessor, Tom Petty and the Heartbreakers (1976).

 Critical reception

 Many reviewers rated You're Gonna Get It! a notch lower than the band's moderately well-received debut album.
 Rolling Stone noted the "impressive stylistic cohesiveness" between the two.
 The Globe and Mail wrote that Petty "is a pop stylist and makes no bones about rephrasing the musical and lyrical themes which constituted pop (as opposed to rock, rhythm and blues or any of the other) before it got lost in the mires of country-rock and disco."